MossLimpert/splat-world-server/README.md

 Now, the live code doesn't update right away, ~~we're not running the live build with nodemon, that's only for testing~~ that's a lie we are for now but that will change.
 Instead, it is run the normal way, but it's inside of a Docker container.
 What's Docker?

 #### Docker
 I'm so glad you asked.
 Docker basically runs little vms inside our server, these are called Docker containers.
+You can find the Docker documentation [here](https://docs.docker.com/reference/).
 There is one for the MySQL database, and one for the Node server.

+`splatweb` this is the name of our Node server
+`db` this the name of our MySQL database

 If you're still inside the splat-world-server/ directory, you can use the command:

 `docker build .`
-This builds a Docker container out of the current code.
+This builds a Docker container out of the current code in the directory you're in.
+It knows what settings to use because of the Dockerfile you can find at the top level of the repository.
 You'll see output that looks like this:
 ![Image is of a CLI with the following text visible: blurred text ~/splat-world-server main> docker build .
 DEPRECATED: The legacy builder is deprecated and will be removed in a future release.
             Install the buildx component to build images with BuildKit: